 This policy is a supplement to those policies spelled out in the HOP ADM 06-303.
 When a chair position is authorized for recruitment, the department will form an ad hoc search committee.
 The structure and membership of the committee will be determined by discussion, nomination, and vote of the tenure line faculty.
 The current departmental chair may not be a search committee member.
 Only tenure line faculty may serve on the committee.
 Ideally, the committee should be diverse in terms race, gender, and academic rank.
 The committee will elect its chair.
 The committee will report its findings and recommendation to the faculty of the department as a whole who, as a whole, will hold the final and deciding vote on the recommendation of a new chair.
-Every attempt should be made to come to consensus on the recommendation.
+Every attempt should be made to come to consensus on the recommendation of a chair but barring consensus, a majority vote is sufficient to make the recommendation.
 The recommendation will then be passed to the dean and upper administration who will make the selection in consultation with department faculty.